mist64/cbmbus_doc/3 Commodore DOS.md

 ## Named Channels

 Channels 0 to 14 need to be associated with names.
-Names are used to create channels for reading or writing a file, reading the directory listing and reading/writing sectors directly.
+Names are used to create channels for reading or writing a file, reading the directory listing and reading/writing blocks directly.
 Empty names are illegal.

 XXX Channels 0 and 1 are special.
 Channel 0 forces the type of `PRG` and the access mode